QASymphony/testng-sample/README.md

 ### How to use sample package to integrate with qTest Automation Host
 1. First, setup qTest Automation Host.
 And install TestNG for Java framework in qTest Automation Host.
 2. Download TestNG sample package and unzip in your directory (eg: D:\Demo\testng-sample).
-3. Open command line at directory D:\Demo\testng-sample and execute command below: mvn clean compile package test
+3. Open command line at directory D:\Demo\testng-sample and execute command: mvn clean compile package test
 4. Set up new agent with configure Agent below:

 ### Agent Configuration